c4spar/deno-cliffy/command/README.md

   .parse(Deno.args);
 ```

-Cliffy inferes magically all types and names from arguments, options and
+Cliffy automatically infers all types and names from arguments, options and
-environment variables and applies them properly to the options object and
+environment variable definitions and applies them properly to the options object
-arguments array.
+and arguments array.

 The types of the options object will look like this: